keboola/connection-docs/transformations/python/index.md

 ---
 title: Python Transformation
+permalink: /transformations/python/
+redirect_from:
-permalink: /manipulation/transformations/python/
+    - /manipulation/transformations/python/

 ---

 * TOC
 {:toc}

 [Python](https://www.python.org/about/) transformations complement R and SQL transformations where computations or other operations are too difficult.
-Common data operations like joining, sorting, or grouping are still easier and faster to do in [SQL Transformations](/manipulation/transformations/).
+Common data operations like joining, sorting, or grouping are still easier and faster to do in [SQL Transformations](/transformations/).

 ## Environment